Skip to main contentArrow Right

 For those who place great importance on the debate, the main argument is that the perceived difference between agentic AI and AI agents is valuable.
 The distinction, to the extent that there is one, can shape funding, adoption, and organizational buy-in.
 If people are more interested in practical matters, they’ll get more excited about tools they can use than a nebulous paradigm.

-For those who feel that this debate doesn’t matter at all, their arguments revolve around the alignment of the terms in technical contexts.
-The fact that practitioners tend not to distinguish between these terms and semantics doesn’t impact the underlying technology, which is a non-starter.
+For those who feel this debate doesn’t matter at all, their arguments center on the alignment of the terms in technical contexts.
+Practitioners rarely distinguish between the two, and the underlying technology is unchanged regardless of what it's called.

 Real-world applications of AI agency